mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 CAN Addressing Formats
 ----------------------
-CAN Addressing Formats define a way of storing :ref:`Network Address Information <knowledge-base-n-ai>` in `CAN Packet`_.
+CAN addressing formats define how :ref:`Network Address Information <knowledge-base-n-ai>` is encoded within a `CAN Packet`_.

-ISO 15765 defines following 3 addressing formats:
+ISO 15765 specifies the following three addressing formats:

 - :ref:`Normal addressing <knowledge-base-can-normal-addressing>`
 - :ref:`Extended addressing <knowledge-base-can-extended-addressing>`